 Image adapted from: HDB

 Families with a lower income threshold will receive larger grant amounts.
-And here comes the best part: you can easily claim the Enhanced Housing Grant regardless of whether you’re leaning towards BTO or resale flats.
+And here comes the best part: you can easily claim the Enhanced CPF Housing Grant whether you’re leaning towards BTO or resale flats.

-Living with your family has its perks, and in this case it’s a deductible sum of up to $50,000 from the cost price of your flat.
-The family grant is a sizable chunk of funds saved, but the caveat is that it’s a resale flat exclusive benefit.
+Living with your family has its perks, and in this case it’s a deductible sum of up to $80,000 from the cost price of your flat.

-Being eligible for the full family grant might be akin to hitting the jackpot if that 5-room flat you’re eyeing is over-valuation, but you’ve got to make sure your total monthly income stays under $21,000.
-And if you’re gunning for a 2-room to 4-room resale flat, your income ceiling comes in at $14,000.
+Being eligible for the full family grant might be akin to hitting the jackpot if that 5-room flat you’re eyeing is over valuation, but you’ve got to make sure your total monthly income stays under $14,000.

 C. Proximity Housing Grant (up to $30,000)

-You can double-check by using HDB’s handy distance enquiry tool here.
+To know whether the distance qualifies, you can double check by using HDB’s handy distance enquiry tool.

 4. Are you going to sell your home in a few years?

 But if you’re just looking for a humble abode to stay in, opting for a resale flat isn’t the worst.
-Although it’s likely to have a lower price tag five years down the line from older age, this shouldn’t be a problem if you’ve decided to stay till retirement.
+Although it’s likely to have a lower price tag 5 years down the line because of its older age, this shouldn’t be a problem if you’ve decided to stay there for good.

-5. How much would you need to spend on renovation?
+5. How much would you need to spend on renovation for a BTO or resale flat?

 Other factors involved in your renovation: